 The doctor then removes the placenta and closes your wound using stitches, staples or surgical glue.

-Unless your baby needs help to breathe, the doctor should wait for at least 1 minute before clamping the cord, to increase the amount of blood your baby gets from the placenta.
-This is called delayed or optimal cord clamping.
-Not all hospitals do this routinely, so you may want to include this in your birth plan.
+The doctor should wait for 1-5 minutes before clamping the cord, to increase the amount of blood your baby gets from the placenta.
+This is called delayed or optimal cord clamping. you may want to include this in your birth plan.

 The midwife will check your baby and dry them to help them stay warm, before placing them on your chest.
 This early skin-to-skin contact helps you bond with your baby and can help you start to breastfeed.

 If you’re not able to hold your baby in the operating theatre, you can usually have skin-to-skin contact after the operation.
 Your birth partner can also have skin-to-skin contact with your baby.
 The whole operation takes about an hour.